rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![The Microsoft Azure App Service 1.1 fields are set to the previously defined settings.](images/Hands-onlabstep-by-step-AzureStackimages/media/image46.png "Microsoft Azure App Service 1.1 window")

-11. On the next screen, specify the public IP and the credentials for your SQL Server VM and click **Next**.
+11. On the next screen, specify the public IP and the credentials for your SQL Server VM and click **Next**

     ![The Microsoft Azure App Service 1.1 fields are set to the previously defined settings.](images/Hands-onlabstep-by-step-AzureStackimages/media/image47.png "Microsoft Azure App Service 1.1 window")

-12. Accept the defaults for the VMs to provision for the App Service resource provider by clicking **Next**.
+12. Accept the defaults for the VMs to provision for the App Service resource provider by clicking **Next**

     ![The Microsoft Azure App Service 1.1 fields are set to the default settings.](images/Hands-onlabstep-by-step-AzureStackimages/media/image48.png "Microsoft Azure App Service 1.1 window")

-13. Except the default for the platform image by clicking **Next**.
+13. Except the default for the platform image by clicking **Next**

     ![The default platform image displays in the Microsoft Azure App Service 1.1 window.](images/Hands-onlabstep-by-step-AzureStackimages/media/image49.png "Microsoft Azure App Service 1.1 window")

-14. Specify the following user account for both administrator accounts and click Next.
+14. Specify the following user account for both administrator accounts and click Next

 -   User name: appserviceadmin